-Below is the three areas we think are the most important when it comes to garment care.
+Below are the three areas we think are the most important when it comes to garment care.

 If there is one thing that can make a piece of clothing look worn and old, it is when the colour has faded and completely lost its vitality.